barseghyanartur/django-dummy-thumbnails/README.rst

 =======================
 django-dummy-thumbnails
 =======================
-Generate dummy thumbnails with most popular Django thumbnail generators.
+Dummy thumbnails for most popular Django thumbnail generators.

-There are times when you have a database of Django site and you need to quickly start it up to fix/develop, but then you realise that you have to have images, because either your layout is broken or, in the worst case, entire site is broken (500).
+There are times when you have a database of a Django site and you need to quickly start it up to fix/develop, but then you realise that images are missing and you need to have images, because either your layout is broken or, in the worst case, entire site is broken (500).
 This library has been written for developers in order to avoid above mentioned problems in the shortest way possible, with least efforts possible.

 Prerequisites
 =============